peter-mcconnell/petermcconnell.com/content/posts/linuxtools.md

 perf
 ----

+When: you are aware of a processing issue and want to understand which process it's coming from, or you want to drill into the process to understand why it's not performing to the expected standard.

 This tool allows users to monitor various performance metrics and events on their system.
 It can be used to identify performance bottlenecks, track the usage of system resources, and troubleshoot issues on a Linux system.
 Unlike the other tools in this article `perf` allows us to actually peek into the running program to see which parts of it are consuming cpu cycles.
 This is an incredibly valuable tool to have for those wanting to performance engineer on Linux and I have a practical example of this detailed in https://www.petermcconnell.com/posts/perf_eng_with_py12/.